JiRafa14/FishNchip/README.md

 The enrichGO function receives the regulome, the universe defined, an OrgDb object -in this case, that for Arabidopsis thaliana-, the ontology terms to analyse -all, in this case-, the p-value cutoff and the keyType -in this case, TAIR-.

+In order to make it easier to analyze, a summary of the GO terms is generated.
+A treemap containing the GO terms grouped by category is created and plotted.

 After this, the analysys of the peaks is over.
-2 plots are generated in the Rplots.pdf file: the transcription factor binding sites and the distribution of genomic loci relative to the TSS.
-Also, the gene set enrichment analysis results is saved in GO_enrichment.csv, and promoters in promoters.csv.
+3 plots are generated in the Rplots.pdf file: 1) the transcription factor binding sites, 2) the distribution of genomic loci relative to the TSS and 3) Summary of the GO terms obtained from the analysis of the regulome.
+This GO summary was performed using "Rel" method.
+Also, the gene set enrichment analysis results (not summarized) is saved in GO_enrichment.csv.
+Promoters in promoters.csv.
 As said above, the regulome is saved in <transcription factor name>_target_genes.txt.

 It is important to note that the regulome is obtained from the peaks present in ALL summits.bed or peaks.narrowPeak files.
 This is, given 5 control and 5 chip files, if a peak is present in only 4 out of 5 chip vs control comparisons, then it will not be used to obtain the regulome.
 We preferred to be extra restrictive, rather than counting  every peak, even when it is only present in, for example,  1 out of 5 comparisons.

+## 6. Useful results

+In this section the main results files will be listed and its contents summarized.
+All of this files can be found in results folder

+- __<TF name>_target_genes.txt__: List of genes potentially regulated by the transcription factor.
+The chosen method for regulome determination is "nearest downstream gene".
+For higher restrictivity, we suggest performing RNA-seq analysis and intersect differentially expressed genes with the given results.

+- __promoters.csv__: List of all the promoters obtained from the Arabidopsis Thaliana database.

+- __GO_enrichment.csv__: Result of performing a GO enrichment analysis of the regulome genes.
+It should enlighten the main processes in which the transcription factor takes part in.

+- __Rplots.pdf__: A pdf containing the three plots generated: 1) a pie plot with the transcription factor binding sites (where the peaks are located), 2) the distribution of genomic loci relative to the TSS with the given parameters and 3) Summary of the GO terms obtained from the analysis of the regulome.

+- enriched_words/__knownResults.html__ and enriched_words/__homerResults.html__: Enriched words of <word_length:> length. knownResults.html shows the already described motifs and their names. homerResults.html shows _de novo_ motifs.

-## 6. Example
+## 7. Example

 We use an study about the role Arabidopsis thaliana homeobox gene 1 in the control of the plant architecture (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8092594/).
 In this study the scientists do a Chip-seq (https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE157332).
 The pipeline can use this samples and the parameters_file.txt has the default values set according to this study .